 3. Choose a Wedding Package and Location

-At the core of most wedding packages are your two essentials: an officiant and wedding photographer.
+At the core of most wedding packages are your two essentials: an officiant and a wedding photographer (only our Kamaiana package does not offer a photographer).
 Other packages include popular items, such as Limo service, videography, in-room hair and makeup, and wedding setups, and many couples want to add Hawaiian wedding elements, such as local flowers and leis, a live Hawaiian musician, and a hula dancer.

 All of our wedding packages are customizable.
-We know it’s important for you to choose exactly what’s right for you, so we try to make the process as easy and straightforward as possible.
+We know it’s important for you to choose exactly what’s right for you, so we try to make the process as straightforward as possible.

-With so many beautiful wedding locations in Hawaii, it can be tough to choose.
+With so many beautiful wedding locations in Hawaii, choosing can be tough.

 4. Book Your Travel

 We recommend booking travel around three months in advance, give or take.
 Booking more than six months in advance or too close to your travel dates generally sees higher prices.
-Travel sites like Expedia.com are great sources to begin your planning.
+Travel sites like Expedia.com are great sources for beginning your planning.
 Once you narrow down a hotel, you can start to monitor prices and hopefully find a deal you’re happy with.

 Need help choosing a hotel?
 We’re happy to give you some suggestions.
-We offer our couples a promotion code for special rates at the Outrigger Waikiki Beach Resort and Outrigger Reef Resort, and we have other favorites if those aren’t your style of hotel.
+We offer our couples a promotion code for special rates at the Hyatt Centric Hotel, Outrigger Waikiki Beach Resort, and Outrigger Reef Resort, and we have other favorites if those aren’t your style of hotel.

-If planning travel is a stressful process for you, please chat with us about it.
+If planning travel is stressful for you, please chat with us about it.
 We’ll help you every step of the way!

 What You Need to Get Married in Hawaii